Exact Terms

 Product UX term

-User mental model: meaning, examples, and AI prompt use.
+User mental model: meaning, examples, and expert terminology.

 Names the user's internal picture of how the product should work.